Pithikos/bootchain/README.md

 made with the initial goal to unify the test files in a big project.
 Imagine having a bunch of test files, each in a different language or using a totally different framework.
-You either need a thorough documetnation on how tests are run or you need some sort of tool that keeps meta-data about your tests.
-We chose the second choice, where the meta-data are just simple BASH-scripts which know how to run each test or group of tests.
+You either need a thorough documentation on how to run each individual test or ysome sort of tool that keeps meta-data about your test files.
+Bootchain takes the second apporach.
+However instead of using some static text files defining things, it uses simple BASH-scripts.
+In that way you don't need to learn anything new.
+You just make a BASH script and make sure that it knows how to run your test file/files.

 An other way to think of these BASH-scripts is as bootstraps.
 Bootstraps are generally scripts or programs that run other scripts or programs.
-You can think of them as wrappers.
-Since these wrappers are just BASH-scripts in our case, we can do whatever we want with them.
+Since these wrappers are just BASH-scripts in our case, we have quite some freedom and power as to what we can do with them.
 You can setup an environment where you want your ultimate program/script to run for example or you could just try and collect the return value of each program/script in a single file.

-#The benefits
+#Benefits of using Bootchain
 **Intuitive**
-You use your already (hopefully logical) hierarchy of the folders in your project.
-Each bootstrap script you place in a folder is going to be used by all files underneath it (recursively).
+Your project is already stored in folders and subfolders (hopefully in a nice organized manner).
+Bootchain takes advantage of that.
+Namely you place a bootstrap in the folder that makes sense to you and IF you want.
+The bootstrap has then an effect on everything underneath it (recursively).

 **Simplicity**
-The scripts you make, are simple BASH scripts with the only addition of a simple bootstrap_wait command.
+The scripts you make, are simple BASH scripts with the only addition of a simple bootstrap_wait command (and even that is optional).
 This command just tells the script to wait for the next script to finish before continuing.
 Simple, right?

-**Always a return value**
-You always get a return value from the last bootstrap.
-The last bootstrap is essentially the one that runs your program, script or whatever.
-You obviously want to get the return value of that.
-Luckily you get that in each individual bootstrap when the latter one has finished.
-You just need to `exit` as you would in any BASH script or use Bootchain's function `set_return_value` to set a value explicitly.
+Ofcourse you are given some more variables and functions you can use but EVERYTHING is optional!

+**Recursion when it makes sense**
+You can achieve full recursion behaviour by using the API.
+However sometimes some scripts don't need the recursion hillibilly while others do.
+So how do you combine them?
+Well since the implementation of Bootchain is linear, there is no problem.
+For example you can completely omit the bootstrap_wait function in one BASH script without screwing up the flow of the rest of bootstrap scripts.

 **System close**
 Since bootstraps are shell scripts, we have a very big range of what we can achieve with a bootstrap.
+You can make system calls, run programs and what not.